Language Arts Challenge

 - We strongly recommend that students do not put their last names on the piece either at the start or finish, during the credits.

-Teacher Reviews – All reviews by the teacher are at the discretion of the teacher and all suggested paper deliverables are due only to the teacher.
-The only deliverable to Meridian Stories is the digital storytelling project.
+Teacher Reviews– All reviews by the teacher are at the discretion of the teacher and all suggested paper deliverables are due only to the teacher.
+The only deliverable to Meridian Stories is the media work.

-Teacher’s Role and Technology Integrator – While it is helpful to have a Technology Integrator involved, they are not usually necessary: the students already know how to produce the digital storytelling project.
+Teacher’s Role and Technology Integrator– While it is helpful to have a Technology Integrator involved, they are not usually necessary: the students already know how to produce the media.
 And if they don’t, part of their challenge is to figure it out.
 They will!
 The teacher’s primary function in these Challenges is to guide the students as they engage with the content.
 You don’t need to know editing, sound design, shooting or storyboarding: you just need to know your content area, while assisting them with time management issues.

-Digital Rules/Literacy – We strongly recommend that all students follow the rules of Digital Citizenry in their proper usage and/or citation of images, music and text taken from other sources.
+Digital Rules/Literacy– We strongly recommend that all students follow the rules of Digital Citizenry in their proper usage and/or citation of images, music and text taken from other sources.
 This recommendation includes producing a citations page at the end of your entry, if applicable.
-See the Digital Rules area in the Meridian Digital Storytelling Resources Center section of the site for guidance.
+See the Digital Rules area in the Meridian Resources Center section of the site for guidance.

-Location – Try not to shoot in a classroom at your school.
-The classroom, no matter how you dress it up, looks like a classroom and can negatively impact the digital story you are trying to tell.
+Location– Try not to shoot in a classroom at your school.
+The classroom, no matter how you dress it up, looks like a classroom and can negatively impact the story you are trying to tell.

 During Phase I, student teams will: